Tom Murphy Player Props: Mariners vs. Twins

 Tom Murphy At The Plate

-- Murphy is batting .273 with nine doubles, five home runs and eight walks.
+- Murphy has nine doubles, six home runs and eight walks while hitting .269.

+- In 55.6% of his 36 games this season, Murphy has picked up at least one hit.
+He's also had eight multi-hit games.

+- He has hit a long ball in six games this season (16.7%), homering in 5% of his plate appearances.

-- Murphy has picked up an RBI in 18.2% of his games this year, with more than one RBI in 9.1% of his games.
-He has also produced three or more runs in one contest.
+- Murphy has had at least one RBI in 19.4% of his games this year (seven of 36), with two or more RBI three times (8.3%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.